Cyb3rDudu/tailscale-pia-router/DNS_SETUP.md

 Implemented a DNS proxy using dnsmasq on the PIA exit node container that:
 1. Listens on the Tailscale interface (100.112.7.98:53)
-2. Provides split DNS:
-   - `.catdev.io` domains → Pi-hole (10.36.0.101) for local services
-   - All other queries → Cloudflare DNS (1.1.1.1) via VPN tunnel
+2. Forwards ALL DNS queries to Cloudflare DNS (1.1.1.1, 1.0.0.1) via VPN tunnel
 3. Prevents DNS leaks by routing all queries through VPN

 ## Configuration Files